ethdebug/format/docs/source/format.md

 # Debug Format Prototype

+## Status of this document
+This is an initial draft for review and comment.
+It does not have consensus and should only be cited as work in progress.

 ## Scope of this Document

 This document proposes a "general" shape of the ultimate debugging format to be decided upon